 November 17: Leonids Meteor Shower#

-The Leonids are not a very bright meteor shower, with an expected hourly rate of ~15 during the maximum.
-The peak of this shower from Hawaii will be November 17th just after midnight (01:00 AM).
+With an expected hourly rate of ~15 during the maximum the Leonids are not a very active meteor shower.
+The peak of this shower seen from Hawaii will be November 17th just after midnight (01:00 AM).

-The new moon happens only a few days at November 14th so the moon won’t be a problem in 2020.
+The new moon occurs only a few days before at November 14th so the moonlight won’t interfere with you being able to see (some) shooting stars.
 Happy stargazing!

 December 13: Geminids Meteor Shower#